 If you are a resident of Delaware (or elect to be taxed as one) and pay income taxes to another State on income earned in the other State which is also included in your Delaware taxable income, the law allows you a tax credit against your Delaware income tax.
 Do not include city wage taxes or county taxes paid directly to the county.
 (See Worksheet below.)

-If you claim the tax credit, you must attach to your Delaware return a signed copy of the income tax return filed with the other State(s).
-In addition, your Delaware return information will be shared with the other State(s) that you claimed the credit for.
+If you claim a credit for taxes paid to another state, you must attach a signed copy of the income tax return filed with the other state(s).
+In addition, your Delaware return information will be shared with the other state(s) for which you claimed the credit.

 If you are claiming a credit for taxes paid to more than one State, you must complete DE Schedule I and attach it to your Resident return.
-Example: You claim a credit for taxes paid to Pennsylvania AND New Jersey on your Delaware return.
+Example: You claim a credit for taxes paid to Pennsylvania ANDNew Jersey on your Delaware return.
 On DE Schedule I, enter the names of the other States and amount of credit claimed in HIGHEST to LOWEST credit amount order.
 If claiming the credit from only one state, then enter the state and amount on the front of the return.